Texas man injured in two-vehicle collision near Woodward

 Eddins was a passenger in a 2006 Toyota Corolla driven by Christian Cole Eddins, 18, also of Channelview.

 At about 7:36 p.m.
-Monday on U.S. 270 at East County Road 38 about, Eddins was driving south on U.S. 270 when he attempted an abrupt right turn and was hit by a 2021 Ram 2500 pickup truck, driven by Elizabeth Ann Taylor, 49, of Kingfisher.
+Monday on U.S. 270 at East County Road 38, Eddins was driving south on U.S. 270 when he attempted an abrupt right turn and was hit by a 2021 Ram 2500 pickup truck, driven by Elizabeth Ann Taylor, 49, of Kingfisher.

 Taylor’s vehicle stopped on the shoulder, while Eddins’ went into a field, according to the report.